Tonyavall/4-Coding-Quiz-App/README.md

 Approach: Html orriented.
 Could do javascript

+Concept Abstract: Default class 'hidden' has css property display: none; for quiz container.
+A position listener function grabs current index.
+Whatever index is not current index is given class hidden and the current index will have class hidden removed.

 1. 10 Different Questions via html
     a.
 Header
     b.
 4 Buttons with boolean attribute 'correct'
 2. 10 questions are hidden via carousell -> no backwards navigation
     a. index 1-10 -> data-index attribute 1-10 values
     b. on click index++ -> if index > 10 return insert initials page